mo-ccc/poke_viewer/README.md

 User Interaction:
 -The user will use the mouse to make a selection from a tkinter option-menu -The user will be able to toggle a tkinter button with mouse click

+ssh'd into ec2
+created a new user github-actions removed password for user su to github-actions generated keys installed python3.8